 Paddle The Current is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com or endless.com, MYHABIT.com, SmallParts.com, or AmazonWireless.com.

-Chicago is great beach town that offers plenty of opportunities for fun on the water.
+Chicago is a great beach town that offers plenty of opportunities for fun on the water.
 Yes, you read that right - Chicago is a beach town!
-I frequently hear some locals talk about how they never go to the beach or take advantage of the lake and I'm just thinking - you are missing out!
+I frequently hear locals talk about how they never go to the beach or take advantage of the lake and I'm thinking - you are missing out!
 Lonely Planet listed Chicago as one of 10 lesser known beach cities in the world and The Discoverer Blog even selected Lake Michigan as one of 6 American lakes better than the beach!
 Several beaches in Chicago are located along the Lakefront Trail just a couple miles from anywhere in the city, which makes stand up paddle boarding (SUP) on Lake Michigan very accessible!

 I've written about my top 5 places to stand up paddle board in the city and I've received several questions about paddle boarding in Chicago.
 Here are some helpful tips based on my experiences and I've also included a few resource links to check out before you get on the water.

 Where can I launch my SUP in Chicago?